-This is just one horrific example, but it points to a larger argument with broad implications.
+These three people, three deaths, three situations point to a larger issue with broad implications.
 It is godly to get angry.

 I’ll say it again: it is godly to get angry.